Certificate Programs

 Nonprofit Leadership Certificate Program

-The Nonprofit Leadership Program is a partnership between Maryville College and Nonprofit Leadership Alliance (NLA).
+The Certified Nonprofit Professional (CNP) Certificate Program is a partnership between Maryville College and Nonprofit Leadership Alliance (NLA).
 The Nonprofit Leadership Alliance is a national organization that provides the Certified Nonprofit Professional (CNP) credential to students who complete the set of program requirements in addition to the requirements for their chosen major.
 The credential may be pursued by students in any major and is designed to prepare students to become skilled professionals and leaders in nonprofit organizations.

 Typically, all requirements for the major and the credential can be accomplished as a part of a student’s overall course of study and should not normally add to the time required to graduate.
 The CNP is widely recognized and accepted by nonprofit organizations around the world and is a valuable credential for students interested in working in the nonprofit sector.
 The credential is recognized as evidence of outstanding preparation for entry-level professional positions by many local, regional, and national nonprofit organizations.
 Growth in the demand for professional management and leadership by nonprofit organizations is expected to continue.

-Students work with the Director of the Nonprofit Leadership Program and their academic advisors to establish individualized curricular and co-curricular programs that fulfill the requirements for the credential.
-Students will also participate in a student association related to the program.
+Students work in partnership with the coordinator of the program, the Center for Community Engagement, and their academic advisors to establish individualized curricular and co-curricular programs that fulfill the requirements for the credential.
+Students also participate in a student association related to the program.

-The director of the program provides assistance and guidance to the student association, coordinates internships, and assists students in finding post-graduate employment.
+The coordinator of the program and Center for Community Engagement staff provide assistance and guidance to the student association, coordinate internships, and assist students in finding post-graduate employment.
 Placement assistance is also available through the Nonprofit Leadership Alliance.

 Credential Requirements